 - Make a well in the centre and add the oil and 200ml lukewarm water and mix to form a soft and slightly sticky dough.

-- Turn the dough out onto a lightly floured work surface (syn the flour you use) and knead until smooth and elastic (usually around 5 – 10 minutes).
+- Turn the dough out onto a lightly floured work surface and knead until smooth and elastic (usually around 5 – 10 minutes).

-- Place the dough into a lightly greased bowl (a couple of sprays of frylight will be enough) and cover with a damp tea towel.
+- Place the dough into a lightly greased bowl and cover with a damp tea towel.

 - Leave the dough to rise in a warm place for 1 – 1½ hours until doubled in size.

-- Turn the dough out and knock the dough back to release the air, cut into 8 even sized pieces (I weigh the whole dough and then divide by 8 to get an accurate amount).
+- Turn the dough out and knock the dough back to release the air, cut into 8 even sized pieces (I weigh the whole dough and then divide by how many I want to make to get an accurate amount).
 Keep the cut dough under the damp tea towel while you make the parcels to prevent them drying out.

 - Take one piece of the dough and roll out about 3mm thick in a rough circular shape.